Yonet/ForgeDevConfNg1/README.md

 ## Steps

-Add a width attribute to the isolate scope to add customization.
+Refactor the code to have sphere creation in a factory.
-Use the attribute to set the size of the canvas.
+Use the factory in the directive.
-Declare the width attribute on the globe html elements.

 ## License